Expected Delivery: 3-4 Days

 It can also be used in post-root canal treatment (with crowns, veneers, and bonding) and cosmetic teeth shaping (for minor aesthetic corrections).

-It would be unfair to categorize cosmetic dentistry into a ‘need’ or ‘desire.’
-Why someone would prefer a cosmetic treatment depends entirely on the individual circumstances.
-Some prefer to choose this treatment to improve their oral health and function, whereas others believe it to be a means to boost their self-confidence and social interactions/standing.
-Ultimately, it is an individual decision with no right or wrong answer.
-However, the clinician needs to weigh the risks and benefits before treating.
+It would prove unfair to categorize cosmetic dentistry into the ‘need’ or ‘desire’ group.
+Why someone would have a stronger need for a cosmetic treatment depends entirely on that individual’s circumstances.
+Some may choose this treatment as a way of improving their oral health and function, whereas others believe it is a solution to boost their self-confidence and quality of social life.
+Ultimately, it is a personal decision, where there is no right or wrong answer.
+To be certain, the clinician still needs to weigh the risks and benefits before treating a client.

 Cosmetic dentistry can influence oral health by